IbrahimaISIDev/SOSEC_TRUCK_DASHBOARD_ADMIN/README.md

 ## Project Overview

-The **Saraya Tech Portal** is a web-based application developed for Saraya Tech Solutions to streamline financial tracking, document management, user administration, and real-time notifications.
+The **SOSEC_TRUCK_DASHBOARD_ADMIN** is a web-based application developed for Saraya Tech Solutions to streamline financial tracking, document management, user administration, and real-time notifications.
 It complements the **SOSEC mobile app** used by drivers to scan tickets, log expenses, and track truck maintenance.
 Administrators can manage all backend operations, while drivers have restricted, read-only access to view their relevant information.

 ### Objectives